Tarrington: Norman connections

 Through marriage to a niece of the de Lacy family, Ansfrid gained 20 manors in Herefordshire and Gloucestershire, including Tarrington.
 The manor of Stoke Edith, which included parts of Little Tarrington, was given to Ralph de Todeni, William's standard bearer at the Battle of Hastings.

 In 1350, the manor of Tarrington was owned by Edmund de la Barre, from whom the name "Barrs Court" derives.
 The manor then passed through the Bodenham family to the Lingens, who also owned the manor of Stoke Edith.

-The English Civil War
+English Civil War

 Henry Lingen, a Catholic, became a Royalist Colonel in the English Civil War, and was knighted by Charles I in 1645.
 The following year, Sir Henry made a heroic, though unsuccessful, defence of Goodrich Castle against the Roundheads, and as a result, the Stoke Edith Estate, which now included large parts of Tarrington, was heavily fined and effectively confiscated by the Commonwealth Government under Oliver Cromwell.
 It was returned to the family at the restoration of Charles II in 1660.
 Henry Lingen later became Member of Parliament for Herefordshire in 1661, but died of smallpox the following year.